-Add this to fact that they’re sweat, water and dustproof and you have yourself one of the best trail running headphones money can buy.
+Add this to fact that they’re sweat, water and dust-proof and you have yourself one of the best trail running headphones money can buy.

 - The improved Bone conduction technology is revolutionary and helps with situational awareness.

-- They fit very well
+- Amazing fit

 - Bluetooth connection is great

-- 6-hour battery life is good.
+- Solid 6-hour battery

 If you’re a fan of true wireless headphones, then the Mpow T3 should work great for you.
 Equipped with Bluetooth v5.0, these headphones seamlessly connect to your device, be it iPhone/Android, and hardly suffer from dropouts be it when listening to music or taking a call.